Communication Networks Master of Science Degree

 Master's in Communication Networks

 The MS in communication networks develops an advanced level of skill and knowledge needed by the future leaders of the telecommunications industry.
-This program is designed for individuals who seek advancement into managerial roles in the dynamic, evolving communications environment.
+This communication networks program is designed for individuals who seek advancement into managerial roles in the dynamic, evolving communications environment.
 Courses cover converged and IP networks, fiber optic communications, wireless networks, and network design and management.

-To help you achieve the level of expertise you are seeking, the program offers three options: fiber-optic and photonic communications, wireless communications, and network design and management.
+To help you achieve the level of expertise you are seeking, the communication networks program offers three options: fiber-optic and photonic communications, wireless communications, and network design and management.
 Each is designed to develop advanced knowledge in a specialty area.
-Alternatively, you may choose not pursue a program option.
+Alternatively, you may choose not to pursue a program option.
 Instead, you may select specific electives from a number or RIT's graduate programs to achieve more specific career goals.

 Loading...